|

 annotate the part of the line used to sort, and warn about

-questionable usage to stderr
+questionable usage to standard error

 read input from the files specified by NUL-terminated names